mihikjw/jobengine/README.md

 # JobEngine

 JobEngine is a 'job-queue', a job queuing system allowing multiple applications to dynamically create and read 'job queues', whilst crucially being able to mark jobs as 'inprogress', 'failed' or 'complete', as well as give them a timeout window (process within this time, else delete).
-The queue is also persistent across application restarts and provides a loose permissions system, only allowing certian functionality to certian application names (e.g. only appA can push to queueX & only appB can read).
+The queue is also persistent across application restarts and provides a loose permissions system, only allowing certain functionality to certain application names (e.g. only appA can push to queueX & only appB can read).

 Jobs are persisted in an encrypted database file, this is encrypted with AES.
-Changes to jobs/queues are written to the database when a request is made to do so, this may include sorting the queue on requests that change the status of a job (such as GetNextJob).
+Changes to jobs/queues are written to the database when a request is made to do so, this may include sorting the queue for requests that change the status of a job (such as GetNextJob).
 Further details are in the API documentation below.

 ## Build
 1. ```go get https://github.com/MichaelWittgreffe/jobengine```